It’s 2020. Is Blogging Still a Thing?

 The longer answer that’s actually valuable to your company is contained in this: a blog post.

-In a nutshell, providing good information is exactly how to earn the favor search engines, which have the potential to make or break your business.
+Providing good information is exactly how you earn the favor of search engines, which have the potential to make or break your business.
 Most businesses know that ranking on Google and other search engines can help their bottom line, and they’re right.
-Since it dominates 75% of the global market share, we’ll be focusing mainly on Google in this post.
+Since it dominates over 90% of the global market share, we’ll be focusing mainly on Google in this post.

 So, how do blogs play into this?

 Consider this: 47% of buyers view 3 to 5 pieces of content before engaging with a sales representative, and companies with blogs tend to get 67% more leads than those who don’t have an updated and optimized blog.